pulumi/workshops/docker-pulumi/README.md

 # 🎉 ta da!
 ```

-- Show output and usage of DBC
+- Show output and usage of DBC (in Docker Desktop)
-- Switch to the Fargate demo and go over the newly defined AWS Resources and Docker Build Image resource options.
+- Switch to the prepared Fargate demo and go over the newly defined AWS Resources and Docker Build Image resource options.
+- Take any Q&A

 ## **Demo 2**: CI Build on every commit

 ### **Demo 2**: Overview

+- Partner presenter discusses Docker Build Cloud CI options
 - Show creating a Pulumi program from a Pulumi template
-- Show IaC Pulumi program with ESC configuration
+- Show IaC with ESC configuration
 - Show adding Pulumi Deployments settings
 - Show pushing code on GH and Pulumi Deployments to build the image on DBC
-- Show adding multi-platform and re-run
+- Partner presenter adds a multi-platform and re-runs (can do it directly in the GitHub browser)
+- Partner presenter shows DBC logs on Docker Desktop

 ### **Demo 2**: Presenter Prep